pranav-sreerag/pranav-sreerag.github.io/our-farm.md

 </center>

+The harvest was not as big as I first expected, but the experience with the soil was priceless.
+I got to know the weaver birds who have colonies on the palm trees, a white neighbour dog who jumps on me every day, peacocks that say 'kioooo kioooooo', butterflies and dragonflies, crabs and small fish, and many many others!

-From that plot we started getting more vegetables for the household.
-That year coming back to the land was a really good experience honestly.
+The vegetables and fruits we harvested were shared among our small circle of friends.
+That year of coming back to the land was honestly a life changing experience.